routegy/slate/source/index.html.md

 ```

-`POST /public/codes/{short_id}/touch`
+`POST /public/codes/{short_id}/event`

-Create a new touch for a touchpoint referenced from a code short id.
+Create a new event for an app referenced from a code short id.

-<h3 id="create-touch-for-a-touchpoint-from-a-code-short-id-parameters">Parameters</h3>
+<h3 id="create-event-for-an-app-from-a-code-short-id-parameters">Parameters</h3>

 |Name|In|Type|Required|Description|
 |---|---|---|---|---|